U.S. bans travel from Brazil as coronavirus also surges in Mexico

 Germany, with strict safety measures and extensive testing, greatly controlled the outbreak with its record 333 on April 8.

-Sweden, which has been attempting "herd immunity," reported 67 more deaths in 15th place with 3,992 as well as 379 new cases.
-Neighboring Norway reported zero deaths for the second day in a row to stay at 235 as well as 14 more cases.
+Sweden, which has been attempting "herd immunity," reported six more deaths in 16th place with 3,998 as well as 271 new cases.
+Neighboring Norway reported zero deaths for the second day in a row to stay at 235 as well as six more cases.

-In all, more than one half of the worldwide deaths were in Europe with 169,844, including an additional 569 of the 2,647 total so far Sunday.
+In all, more than one-half of the worldwide deaths were in Europe with 169,844, including an additional 569 of the 2,647 total on Sunday.
 On Saturday, the total number of deaths was 4,183.

 Asia also has significantly stabilized.
 Only 394 deaths were reported Sunday to total 27,442.